-- in appropriate disciplines, demonstrate a highly-developed ability to solve problems and apply knowledge
+- Demonstrating a highly-developed ability to solve problems and apply knowledge in appropriate disciplines

 Step One: Making an application

-**Closing Date for applications is 01 FEBRUARY 2019**
+**Closing Date for applications is 01 FEBRUARY 2023 via CAO**

 You must consult the Trinity College mature students page for information on how to apply and for information specific to being a mature student here in Trinity: www.tcd.ie/maturestudents/

-This web page is maintained at School level and so contains information regarding our short listing procedure and information about the course itself.
-All dates and deadlines are set by the CAO and by the Admissions Office in Trinity College, should there be any conflicting information, please adhere to the CAO / TCD Admissions Office information.
+This webpage is maintained at School level and so contains information regarding our short listing procedure and information about the course itself.
+All dates and deadlines are set by the CAO.
+Should there be any conflicting information, please adhere to the CAO information.